 “salvation.”
 This is not everlasting life salvation, but temporal salvation on earth; deliverance from her enemies.(top)

 “There is no one other than you.”
 The “you” is second person singular.
 Yahweh alone is God.
 Hannah speaks of Yahweh in the first and third phrase, but to Him in the second phrase.(top)

 “so high, so high and mighty.”
 The Hebrew is “so high, so high.”

 “arrogance.”
 The word “arrogance” is a noun form in Hebrew.
 “Arrogance” means “arrogant speech.”(top)

 “bows...are shattered.”
 This is a difficult sentence for a couple of reasons.
 Some versions say, “bow...is broken,” while other versions have “bows...are broken.”
-The reason for the difference is that the word “bow” is singular in Hebrew, while “are broken” is plural.
-This is likely a case where “bow” is being used as a singular in that it is being used for the class of weaponry, the bow,” and not a single bow.
+The reason for the difference is that the word “bow” is singular in Hebrew, while the verb translated “are broken” is plural.
+The noun-verb disagreement is likely a case where “bow” is being used as a singular because it is being used as the class of weaponry, i.e., “the bow,” and it is not being used as a single bow.

 “seven sons.”
 The word seven is masculine, indicating seven sons.
 The number seven is used in Hannah’s poetry to refer to a perfect number of sons.
 She herself had six children, Samuel and five other children (1 Sam.
 2:21).(top)